alan-mindsclik007/excel-handler/README.md

         /* What are the rows you want to export ? */
         arrData: Array,
         /* What is you sheet name ? */
-        sheetName: String,
-        /* Is this your last sheet ? */
+        sheetName: String, // Optional for single sheet /* Is this your last sheet ? */
-        isLastSheet: Boolean,
-        /* Do you want generate Excelsheet with having Multiple Sheets ? */
+        isLastSheet: Boolean, // Optional for single sheet /* Do you want generate Excelsheet with having Multiple Sheets ? */
-        isMultipleSheets: Boolean  // if true, the more than one sheet };
+        isMultipleSheets: Boolean  // if true, the more than one sheet, And Optional for single sheet };
 ```